-As first-time parents, you probably didn’t think about circumcision in the excitement of planning for an addition to your family.
+As first-time parents, in the excitement of planning for an addition to your family you probably didn’t think about circumcision.
 Until, that is, you found out you were having a baby boy.

 Male circumcision is the surgical removal of the foreskin, a layer of skin covering the head of the penis.
 Newborn circumcisions are primarily elective, and should be carried out as safely, humanely, and correctly as possible.

-- What are the correct techniques for newborn circumcision?
+- There are several correct techniques for newborn circumcision.

 - What about safety and care during and after the procedure?

-- We’ve also included lots of helpful resources and links for further research.
+- We include lots of helpful links for further research.